MicrosoftDocs/cpp-docs/docs/cpp/pointers-to-members.md

    - The qualified name of the class containing the members to be pointed to.

-   - The __::__ operator.
+   - The __`::`__ operator.

-   - The __\*__ operator.
+   - The __`*`__ operator.

-   - Optional **const** and/or **volatile** specifiers.
+   - Optional **const** and **volatile** specifiers.

    - The identifier naming the pointer to member.

-1. An optional initializer:
+1. An optional pointer-to-member initializer:

-   - The **=** operator.
+   - The **`=`** operator.

-   - The **&** operator.
+   - The **`&`** operator.

    - The qualified name of the class.

-   - The __::__ operator.
+   - The __`::`__ operator.

-   - The name of a nonstatic member of the class of the appropriate type.
+   - The name of a non-static member of the class of the appropriate type.

 As always, multiple declarators (and any associated initializers) are allowed in a single declaration.
+A pointer to member may not point to a static member of the class, a member of reference type, or **`void`**.

-A pointer to a member of a class differs from a normal pointer because it has type information for the type of the member and for the class to which the member belongs.
+A pointer to a member of a class differs from a normal pointer: it has both type information for the type of the member and for the class to which the member belongs.
 A normal pointer identifies (has the address of) only a single object in memory.
 A pointer to a member of a class identifies that member in any instance of the class.
 The following example declares a class, `Window`, and some pointers to member data.

 ```cpp
 // pointers_to_members1.cpp